cody-sperling/Pokemon-Battle-Simulator/README.md

 Pokémon elements are stronger and weaker against other elements.
 When 2 Pokémon are in battle you will need to check if one element has an element advantage against the other.
 For example, from the chart below, a Pokemon with the Electric element cannot deal damage to a Pokemon with the Ground element.
 The chart explains what {0, 1/2, 2} means and how they are applied.
 You should make and fill a matrix within your code that determines element effectiveness; otherwise, you will have to use many, many if statements.

-Screenshot 2023-07-27 at 6.14.57 PM.png
-Another way you can write this chart is:
 [[1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 0.5, 0, 1, 1, 0.5, 1],
 [1, 0.5, 0.5, 1, 2, 2, 1, 1, 1, 1, 1, 2, 0.5, 1, 0.5, 1, 2, 1],
 [1, 2, 0.5, 1, 0.5, 1, 1, 1, 2, 1, 1, 1, 2, 1, 0.5, 1, 1, 1],